Dan sipped the last dregs from each pint. He’d started slurring, so Jay elected not to buy him another. “I think I’ve met Leo.”

 “Anyone wanna buy a centipede?”
 Henry unscrewed a jar and made a girl smell it.
 She grimaced.
 “I got these from a guy who smuggled `em off an island somewhere.
 Primo stuff—I sampled some before I drove over.
 You know, the secret to driving high is to go faster than you think is safe.”

 The crowd couldn’t tell if that was a joke or not.
 Dan examined the centipedes.
 “It looks like your source got the better of you,” said Dan.
-“He conned you into buying centipedes with no antennae.”
+“He gave you centipedes with no antennae.”

 Henry finally noticed Dan.
 “Everyone knows you don’t smoke the antennae, idiot.”